 As for turkey, I hate, hate, hate dry-as-a-bone turkey that you can choke on if not soaked in gravy.
 With traditional methods, a whole turkey is tough to get right as the different parts of the turkey cook at different rates.
 Turkey breasts are easier, but you often still have to hold your breath when you slice into it.

-With the sous vide method, there are no surprises.
-Moist, succulent, tender every time.
+With the sous vide turkey, there are no surprises.
+Just a simple boneless turkey roast recipe, cooked sous vide to achieve a juicy, succulent, tender turkey breast every time.

 For a few tips and tricks we’ve learned in the last couple of years about sous vide cooking (after lots of practice and research), take a look at our post on Best Sous Vide Recipes.